wp-plugins/customer-area/readme.txt

 * Secure customer area, accessible to logged-in users
 * Private files, that can be assigned to a particular user and will get listed in its customer area
+* Comments on private files: the customer/user can send some feedback/observations about it
 * If necessary, you can customize most of the plugin pieces by making your own template files

 **Coming soon**